 On the other hand, the Thor Power (THOR) will be given to VET holders.
 They can use it to perform smart contracts and run applications on the blockchain.
 This is similar to the way NEO produces the GAS token for its holders.
 Read our beginner’s guide about VEN/VET.

 NavCoin is a PoS fork of Bitcoin, created back in 2014.
-You only need to keep your coins in a Core Wallet that is very lightweight and can be done via Raspberry Pi.
-The rewards are around 5% annually which is not much but since the process is literally just set and forget, it is still a nice boost for your budget with almost no effort.
+You only need to keep your coins in a Core Wallet to be able to stake.
+The wallet is very lightweight and can be done via Raspberry Pi.
+The staking rewards are around 5% annually which is not much but since the process is literally just set and forget, it is still a nice boost for your budget with almost no effort.

 For a more precise estimate, see the NAV staking calculator.